-110. If claimants have a health condition or a disability, Access to Work can provide practical and financial support to help overcome barriers to starting work or keeping a job.
+105. If claimants have a health condition or a disability, Access to Work can provide practical and financial support to help overcome barriers to starting work or keeping a job.
 Claimants who are eligible for Access to Work support who participate in sbwa can also apply for Access to Work support for the Work Experience Placement element of the sbwa.
 It is not available for the PET even where this is delivered by the employer.
 Access to Work support should be considered before using FSF to pay for travel expenses and reasonable adjustments.
 A process map for sbwa Access to Work support is available on the Access to Work guidance site.
 Advisers should identify if a claimant may qualify for Access to Work support and follow guidance on the process map.
 A claimant fact sheet gives details of eligibility and how to apply for Access to Work support.

-Claimant is deemed not suitable by the employer or provider during sbwa
+Claimant is deemed not suitable by the employer or provider during sbwa the attendance and participation requirement may be removed.

-111. Once the claimant agrees to participate in sbwa and receives the written notification, attendance for (JSA claimants only) becomes mandatory for certain elements.
-However where the provider/employer decides partway through sbwa that it:

-- is not suitable for the claimant: - is not the most suitable course of action; or - that they need something different first (e.g. support with other skills) the attendance and participation requirement may be removed.
+- 106. Once the claimant agrees to participate in sbwa and receives the written notification, attendance becomes mandatory for certain elements.
+However where the provider/employer decides partway through sbwa that it: - is not suitable for the claimant; - is not the most suitable course of action; or - that they need something different first (e.g. support with other skills)

-- 112. Update LMS to show the changes - 113.
-Issue sbwa sbwa 05 (JSA), sbwa 05 (ESA vol) to the claimant informing them that the requirement to participate has ended.
+- 107. Update LMS to show the changes - 108.
+Issue sbwa sbwa 05 (JSA), sbwa 05 (ESA vol) or sbwa 05 (ESAman) to the claimant informing them that the requirement to participate has ended.